-''' compare_structures(compare_mode=3, fit=True, fit_atoms='CA', matrix_file='family.mat', output='LONG', asgl_output=False, refine_local=True, rms_cutoffs=(3.5, 3.5, 60.0, 60.0, 15.0, 60.0, 60.0, 60.0, 60.0, 60.0), varatom='CA', edat=None, io=None) '''
+''' compare_structures(compare_mode=3, fit=True, fit_atoms='CA', matrix_file='family.mat', output='LONG', asgl_output=False, refine_local=True, rms_cutoffs=(3.5, 3.5, 60.0, 60.0, 15.0, 60.0, 60.0, 60.0, 60.0, 60.0, 60.0), varatom='CA', edat=None, io=None) '''

 This command compares the structures in the given alignment.
-It does not make an alignment, but it calculates the RMS and DRMS deviations between atomic positions and distances, and class differences output selects short ('SHORT') or long ('LONG') form of output to the log file.
-If it contains word 'RMS' or 'DRMS' it also outputs the RMS or DRMS deviation matrix to file matrix\file.
-This file can be used with the PHYLIP program or with the Environ.dendrogram() or Environ.principal\components() commands of MODELLER to calculate a clustering of the structures.
+It does not make an alignment, but it calculates the RMs and DRMs deviations between atomic positions and distances, and class differences between the mainchain and sidechain dihedral angles.
+In contrast to the Selection.superpose() command, Alignment.compare_structures() works with a multiple alignment and it writes more information about the pairwise comparisons.

+output selects short ('SHORT') or long ('LONG') form of output to the log file.
+If it contains word 'RMS' or 'DRMS' it also outputs the RMS or DRMS deviation matrix to file matrix_file.
+This file can be used with the PHYLIP program or with the Environ.dendrogram() or Environ.principal_components() commands of MODELLER to calculate a clustering of the structures.

-compare\mode selects the form of the positional variability calculated for each position along the sequence:
+compare_mode selects the form of the positional variability calculated for each position along the sequence:

-- 1, for true RMS deviation over all proteins that have a residue at the current position.
-This does not make any sense for periodic quantities like dihedral angles. - 2, for the average absolute distance over all pairs of residues that have a residue at the current position. - 3, the same as 2 except that average distance, not its absolute value is used (convenient for comparison of 2 structures to get the $\pm$ sign of the changes for dihedral angles and distances).
+- 1, for true RMs deviation over all proteins that have a residue at the current position.
+This does not make any sense for periodic quantities like dihedral angles. - 2, for the average absolute distance over all pairs of residues that have a residue at the current position. - 3, the same as 2 except that average distance, not its absolute value is used (convenient for comparison of 2 structures to get the \pm sign of the changes for dihedral angles and distances).

-rms\cutoffs specifies cutoff values for calculation of the position, distance, and dihedral angle RMs deviations for pairwise overall comparisons.
+rms_cutoffs specifies cutoff values for calculation of the position, distance, and dihedral angle RMs deviations for pairwise overall comparisons.
 If difference between two equivalent points is larger than cutoff it is not included in the RMs sum.
-The order of cutoffs in this vector is: atomic position, intra-molecular distance, $\alpha$ , $\Phi$ , $\Psi$ , $\omega$ , $\chi_1$ , $\chi_2$ , $\chi_3$ , $\chi_4$ , and $\chi_5$ (there are 5 dihedrals in a disulfide bridge), where $\alpha$ is the virtual $C{\alpha}$ dihedral angle between four consecutive $C{\alpha}$ atoms.
+The order of cutoffs in this vector is: atomic position, intra-molecular distance, α , Φ , Ψ , ω , χ_1 , χ_2 , χ_3 , χ_4 , and χ_5 (there are 5 dihedrals in a disulfide bridge), where α is the virtual C{α} dihedral angle between four consecutive C{α} atoms.
 These cutoffs do not affect positional variability calculations.

-fit\atoms string specifies all the atom types (including possibly a generic 'ALL') to be fitted in the least-squares superposition.
+fit_atoms string specifies all the atom types (including possibly a generic 'ALL') to be fitted in the least-squares superposition.
 These atom types are used in the least-squares superposition, and in calculation of the position and distance RMS deviations.

 varatom specifies the atom type that is used for getting the average structure and RMS deviation at each alignment position in the Asgl output file 'posdif.asgl'.
 This Asgl file contains the positional variability of the selected atom type in the family of compared proteins.
-The Asgl output files can then be used with Asgl scripts 'posdif' and 'dih' to produce Postscript plots of the corresponding variabilities at each alignment position. asgl\output has to be True to obtain the Asgl output files.
+The Asgl output files can then be used with Asgl scripts 'posdif' and 'dih' to produce PostScript plots of the corresponding variabilities at each alignment position. asgl_output has to be True to obtain the Asgl output files.